gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

   - internal control and regulatory compliance control for personal info protection
 - motivation
   - strong demand for low cost and quick system dev
+  - sometimes a quick change is needed to keep up but this leads to a bunch of independent systems in different departments
+  - cost of overall system increases
+  - we see diminished enterprise management
+- enterprise systems require highly adaptale and highly flexible architecture as well as low-cost/quick dev
-- we can satisfy thes by minimizing newly developed parts
+- we can satisfy thes by
+  1. using existing systems and APIs'
+  2. minimizing newly developed parts
+  3. using a combo of the above
-- an ESB is a middleware that provsied unified architecture for high resulability btwn client and service
+- an ESB is a middleware that provides unified architecture for high resulability btwn client and service
 - environment designed to foster interconnectivity that is sophisticated
 - helps overcome problems with reliability, scalability and communication disparity
-  - SOA gives fat with containment and aggregated is deep
+  - SOA gives fat with containment and aggregated is deep (wtf did i just write)

 #### Components of ESB
+- reliable messaging
+- rules centralization
+- service broker

 ![](img/esb.PNG)

+1. asynchronous queuing
-- asynchronous queuing - about how a service and its consumers accomodate isolated failures and avoid unnecesarily locking resources
+    - about how a service and its consumers accomodate isolated failures and avoid unnecesarily locking resources
+    - make a request and hold memory
+      - once client makes request, client is put out of memory usage untl service is ready to use (put back into memory)

 ```
 clnt A ----> BUS ----> SB